Codeptor/password_manager/README.md

 We have created a Mini Project in C

-The password manager can save a new password, modify a saved password, find a password.
+The password manager can save a new password, modify a saved password, find a password and list all the saved passwords.

 It can delete these passwords as well